-Also of interest is a statement by the judges in Zarahemla to Nephi when he prophesied the destruction of the Nephites because of wickedness.
+Also of interest is a statement by the judges in Zarahemla to Nephi2 when he prophesied the destruction of the Nephites because of wickedness.
 At Helaman 8:6 they reply, "we are powerful, and our cities great, therefore our enemies can have no power over us."
-The surprising thing is that nominally the Nephites and Lamanites were at this time in an unprecedented condition of peace (see Helaman 6:34-37).
-So who were the "enemies" those Gadianton-linked judges had in mind?
+The surprising thing is that nominally the Nephites and Lamanites were at this time were reported to be in an unprecedented condition of peace (see Helaman 6:34-37).
+So who were the "enemies" that those Gadianton-linked judges had in mind?
 Could they have been non-Lamanites (rival secret groups?), some of whose descendants in the final period of Nephite history constituted a third, non-Lamanite force (see Mormon 2:10, 27)?